BYU-AUVSI/imaging/client/README.md

 display on the gui the correct current version number.

 3. Create a release tag on github that matches the `VERSION`.
 (Goto Releases->Create a new Release).
-Once a commit is tagged as a release, Travis will kick off and build deploy the current code to PyPi and thus to pip.
+Once a commit is tagged as a release, Travis will kick off a 'deploy' build for the current code, sending it to PyPi and thus to pip.

 ## Future Updates